-- Adequate: as much or as good as necessary for some requirement or purpose; fully sufficient, suitable, or fit. - Affordable: within reasonable financial means of a person or group to access a service or good. - Appropriate access: adequate and sensible. - Cultural resources: physical evidence or place of past human activity: site, object, landscape, structure; or a site, structure, landscape, object or natural feature of significance to a group of people traditionally associated with it. - Density: the number of dwelling units allowed on a lot based on the zoning and the lot size. - Encourage: to promote, advance, foster and inspire with confidence.

-- Ensure: to make something certain to be or come to be. - Foster: to promote the growth and development of. - Guest Cabin: means a stand-alone, detached building used for the accommodation of non-paying guests of the occupants of a dwelling on the same parcel. - Health: having, showing or encouraging good positive health, integrity of balance - Livestock: means cattle, goats, horses, sheep, swine and game and includes any other animal designated by regulation. - Long- term rentals: dwellings designated for rental arrangements longer than 1 month. - Low risk: unlikely to result in loss, failure or harm. - Natural: existing in or formed by nature. - Positive: giving or being of hope, confidence, a sense of alignment. - Promote: to encourage, further or advance in rank, dignity or position. - Renewable resource: a natural resource that can regenerate after use. - Resource: a stock or supply of natural or human assets that can be drawn on by, and to benefit, a person or organization. - Rural: of, relating to, or characteristic of the country, country life, or country people. - Rural values: values and interests pertaining to a lifestyle connected to a predominately natural environment. - Short-term vacation rentals: means a cabin or residence that is rented as a single unit for commercial purposes for periods of less than 30 days to accommodate tourists, visitors and the travelling public. - Stewardship: the careful and responsible management of something entrusted to one's care. - Support: to sustain, endure or hold up. - Sustainable: pertaining to a system that maintains its own viability by using techniques that allow for continual reuse.
+- Appropriate access: adequate and sensible. - Cultural resources: physical evidence or place of past human activity: site, object, landscape, structure; or a site, structure, landscape, object or natural feature of significance to a group of people traditionally associated with it. - Density: the number of dwelling units allowed on a lot based on the zoning and the lot size. - Encourage: to promote, advance, foster and inspire with confidence. - Ensure: to make something certain to be or come to be. - Foster: to promote the growth and development of. - Guest Cabin: means a stand-alone, detached building used for the accommodation of nonpaying guests of the occupants of a dwelling on the same parcel. - Health: having, showing or encouraging good positive health, integrity of balancethe mental, physical, or social condition of someone or something. - Livestock: means cattle, goats, horses, sheep, swine and game and includes any other animal designated by regulation. - Long- term rentals: dwellings designated for rental arrangements longer than 1 month. - Low risk: unlikely to result in loss, failure or harm. - Natural: existing in or formed by nature. - Positive: giving or being of hope, confidence, a sense of alignment. - Promote: to encourage, further or advance in rank, dignity or position. - Renewable resource: a natural resource that can regenerate after use. - Resource: a stock or supply of natural or human assets that can be drawn on by, and to benefit, a person or organization. - Rural: of, relating to, or characteristic of the country, country life, or country people. - Rural values: values and interests pertaining to a lifestyle connected to a predominately natural environment. - Short-term vacation rentals: means a cabin or residence that is rented as a single unit for commercial purposes for periods of less than 30 days to accommodate tourists, visitors and the travelling public. - Stewardship: the careful and responsible management of something entrusted to one's care. - Support: to sustain, endure or hold up. - Sustainable: pertaining to a system that maintains its own viability by using techniques that allow for continual reuse.
 Includes practices that do not deplete the resource base and requires an attitude of stewardship and balance. - Watershed: The area or region of land that collects and stores precipitation eventually overflowing through streams, creeks, rivers, and lakes eventually to the sea.